 Everyone loves cheesecake and here’s a spectacular version just in time for Valentine’s Day.
-It has a luscious cookie crust made from Oreos, almonds, and chocolate chips.
+It has a luscious cookie crust made from Oreos (minus the cream filling), almonds, and chocolate chips.
 The cream cheese filling includes a heap of semi-sweet chocolate.
-I topped it with chocolate shavings and powdered sugar.
+I topped it with chocolate curls and strawberries.
 What’s not to love?

 I saw this recipe in our local Christmas flyer for H-E-B grocery stores in Texas in 2011.
-Several of their vendors had provided recipes and this luscious looking cheesecake was from Chobani Kitchens.
-Although the one posted on their website is not exactly the same as the one in the flyer that I made.
+Several of their vendors had provided recipes and this luscious looking cheesecake was inspired from one by Chobani Kitchens.
 I wanted to make this in 2011 but I had carpal tunnel surgery in both hands that November so I wasn’t able to do much baking beyond Thanksgiving until after the holidays.

 It’s been over a year since I’ve wanted to bake this fantastic-looking recipe.
 I dedicate this recipe to my daughter-in-law, Candice, who loves Red Velvet Cake and Red Velvet desserts.
 I was hoping to make it for her during our family vacation together in July but it just didn’t work out.
 So here’s her virtual Red Velvet Cheesecake!
 I hope you, along with her, will enjoy this tremendous recipe.

 The crust is spectacular even though it is quite involved.
-The crust calls for chocolate wafer cookies which I couldn’t find anywhere so I bought an oreo substitute and scraped off the fudge filling.
+The crust calls for chocolate wafer cookies which I couldn’t find anywhere so I bought Oreos and scraped off the cream filling.
 These cookie crumbs without the cream filling made a great crust when all the other ingredients were added to them.
-I was still trying to use up Halloween and Christmas candy so I used all our remaining miniature Hershey’s semi-sweet chocolate bars for the chocolate added to the cream cheese layer.
-I recommend increasing the sugar in the cream cheese layer and also the amount of red food coloring to get a richer, darker crimson color.

 This rich, decadent cheesecake has amazing flavor.